isaacyew/player-data-platform/README.md

 ## Authentication

 PDP uses a simple login gate.
-No credentials are required — just use the demo account provided on the landing page to explore the platform.
+No credentials are required, just use the demo account provided on the landing page to explore the platform.

 ---